lyokha/nginx-haskell-module/README.md

   are harmless and other messages on *http* configuration level or deeper are still configurable with any severity value.

-- _Nginx worker processes do not start and log messages like_
+- _Nginx worker processes do not start and nginx logs messages like_

     ```
   2018/10/17 16:12:11 [emerg] 7311#0: failed to load compiled haskell library: libHS...-ghc8.6.1.so: cannot open shared object file: No such file or directory